BDC Hamburger Icon

 5. Fake calls

-“Neither Google nor any reputable SEO agency on earth will robocall an office, yet [these scams] are extremely active,” said Josh Loewen, co-founder of The Status Bureau.
+“Neither Google nor any reputable SEO agency on earth will robocall an office, yet [these scams] are extremely active,” explained Josh Loewen, co-founder of The Status Bureau.
 “The scam is to get you onto the phone, then pair you with an overseas salesperson that will guarantee you higher Google rankings.”

 6. Stolen identity